poach3r/pywal-obsidianmd/README.md

 ## Usage:

-`~/pywal-obsidianmd/pywal-obsidianmd.sh`
+### Interactively

+`./pywal-obsidianmd.sh`

-Then simply enter your full vault directory, in my case it would be `/home/poacher/Notes`
+Then simply enter your full vault directory, in my case it would be `"/home/stefan/OneDrive/Obsidian Vault"`

+### via command line argument
+`./pywal-obsidianmd.sh "/home/stefan/OneDrive/Obsidian Vault"`

 You should then see pywal-obsidianmd as an available theme.